shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Why not?”

 “If I go to sleep, I lose my disguise.
-I don’t trust the party to know I’m Astalir.”
+I don’t trust the party to know that I’m actually Astalir.”

 “I’m sure it’ll be ok…”